cober2019/IOS-XE-Ops/README.rst

 **Modify Interface:**

-    When modifying the interface field will be preloaded.
-Modification options show below.
-If you don't want to change a setting, dont modify the input box
+    When modifying the selected interface field will be preloaded.
+Leave no desired option in there current state.

 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/modifyInterface.PNG

 **Modifying Management Interface:**